What are Carers' Rights?

 Your Rights as a Carer:

-- The right to choose whether or not to provide care (although it may not feel like it).
+- The right to choose whether or not to be a carer (although it may not feel like it).

 - The right to decide how much care you can and want to give.